 Reporting to the Empowered for Employment Manager, the Specialized Facilitator is a permanent employee of Sources Community Resources Society.
 Empowered for Employment Services provide comprehensive supports to diverse clients, survivors of violence and/or abuse, mature workers who are 55+, persons with disabilities, and people at risk of or experiencing homelessness who want to make positive changes in their lives and prepare for a successful transition to employment.

 - Develop curriculum and facilitate Employability Skills workshops to survivors of violence and/or abuse.

-- Facilitate in-house and online workshops using platforms such as Zoom, Microsoft Teams and Skype,
+Facilitate in-house and online workshops using platforms such as Zoom/Microsoft Teams to assist clients

-- Provide one on one support and coaching to clients as necessary.
+- Provide one to one support and coaching to clients as necessary.

 - Raise awareness of WorkBC services and build connections in the community.
 Conduct all activities related to client recruitment such as presentations, marketing and intakes.

-- Provide ongoing support and monitor client progress while in group; follow up with clients where necessary or as determined in conjunction with their Employment Counsellor.
+Provide ongoing support and monitor client progress while in group; follow up with clients where necessary or as determined in conjunction with their Employment Counsellors.

 Work collaboratively as a member of the team to achieve 4, 24 and 52-week performance measures.

-- Minimum 3 years’ experience facilitation/teaching experience, specifically with those who identify as females and are Survivors of Violence and abuse and/or have barriers to employment.
+- Minimum 2 years’ experience facilitation/teaching experience, specifically with those who identify as Survivors of Violence and abuse and/or have barriers to employment.